Blog

 Jump to section:

-According to Statistics Canada, 19% of women and 13% of men reported that they had experienced harassment in their workplace in 2018.
-A 2018 WSIB Statistical Report revealed that between 2014 and 2018, insured workers filed 13,338 lost-time injury reports due to assaults, violent acts, harassment, or act of war or terrorism.
-This represented 5% of the total reported injuries.
+According to Statistics Canada, 47% of women and 31% of men reported experiencing harassment in their workplace in 2020.
+The WSIB Statistical Report revealed that between 2019-2024 lost-time injury reports accounted for 32% of all reports so far, due to assaults, violent acts, harassment, or acts of war or terrorism.

 Workplace bullying and harassment are serious issues that can have detrimental effects on employees and their employers.
 Bullying and harassment can lead to decreased morale, lower productivity, and increased turnover, resulting in significant financial losses for businesses.